 “Clients need to share everything that’s important to them, including people in their lives, their future plans and their retirement dreams,” says Lemieux.
 “The only way they get to do that is if we create a safe environment where they are able to share everything with (their financial advisor).”

-RBC has long been a champion of LGBT rights and freedoms — not just for clients, but also for employees.
+RBC has long been a champion of LGBTQ rights and freedoms — not just for clients, but also for employees.
 In our U.S. Wealth Management business, we are recognized as the “Best Place to Work for LGBT Equality” by the Human Rights Campaign 2016.
 Lemieux is co-chair of RBC Wealth Management’s diversity and inclusion initiative, which “helps make everyone feel valued, and that their voices are heard.”

 “We need to ensure we’re always telling that story, making people feel supported and valued,” says Lemieux.
 “Sometimes that’s almost more important to a client – that they feel respected.”